bryaburg/Obsidian/6 - Main Notes/Cisco Stratix Switch CLI Basics.md

     - Flow Control: None
 - In addition, you will have a COM Port Setting that will be for the USB or Serial Port that you are using on your laptop.
 You can check “Device Manager” on your laptop to see where the device is set up.
 Most of the time a direct serial port will be set as COM 1 and an external USB-Serial adapter will be COM 3 or COM 4.

+#### Connecting to switch with linux

+- sudo apt install screen
+- sudo dmesg | grep -i tty
+- screen /dev/ttyUSB0 'Depending on what USB port its on'

 An “out of the box” switch will have almost no configuration.
 It will be essentially an unmanaged switch.
 When you connect, you will only get a prompt “switch>”

 [![](https://i0.wp.com/theautomationblog.com/wp-content/uploads/2020/11/TheAutomationBlog-20-11-ImageBy-BrandonCooper-CLI1-switch_Unprivelege.png?resize=296%2C76&ssl=1)](https://i0.wp.com/theautomationblog.com/wp-content/uploads/2020/11/TheAutomationBlog-20-11-ImageBy-BrandonCooper-CLI1-switch_Unprivelege.png?ssl=1)